What is Customer Lifecycle Management and Marketing and WHY your business need it?

 Who they are: Previously high-value customers who have recently stopped purchasing.

-- Send a personal note to re-engage them along with a small gift
+- Send a personal note to reengage with them, along with a small gift

-What your goal is: Similar to at risk, but with less money behind your reactivation campaigns.
+What your goal is: Similar to the "at risk" audience but with less money behind your reactivation campaigns.

 - Email them directly to ask why they’ve stopped shopping with you

-- Send exclusive offers that are less valuable than those sent to at risk
+- Send exclusive offers that are less valuable than those sent to the at-risk customers

 Who they are: Low-value customers who haven’t purchased recently.

-What your goal is: Keep these customers without spending more than it’s worth.
+What your goal is: Keep these customers without spending more than the effort is worth.

-- Use the same campaigns as needs attention but with less budget
+- Use the same campaigns as the "needs attention" audience but with less budget

 Who they are: Low-value customers who have stopped purchasing.